Which Welding Rod for Stainless to Carbon Steel Joints

 Use when the standard E309L-16 cracks.
 E312-16 has the highest crack resistance of any common stainless rod.
 Also suitable when the stainless grade is unknown.

-Direct the arc toward the stainless side of the joint.
-Stainless has lower thermal conductivity, so it heats up faster.
-Pointing the arc at the carbon steel helps equalize the heat distribution.
+Direct the arc toward the carbon steel side of the joint.
+Carbon steel has higher thermal conductivity and draws heat away faster, so it needs more energy input.
+Stainless retains heat and needs less arc time.
+Favoring the carbon steel side equalizes the heat distribution.
 Keep interpass temperature below 350F to prevent sensitization.
 On pipe, back purge the stainless side with argon to prevent oxidation.

 For structural connections, the weld metal from E309L remains austenitic and corrosion-resistant despite dilution.
 But the heat-affected zone on the carbon steel side will not be corrosion-resistant.
 If the carbon steel side needs protection, it must be painted or coated.